pmatiello/openai-api/README.md

 This library provides a pure-Clojure wrapper around the [OpenAI API](https://platform.openai.com), offering various functions for interacting with the API's capabilities.
-These include text generation, image generation and editing, embeddings, audio transcription and translation, file management, fine-tuning, and content moderation.
+These include text generation, image generation and editing, embeddings, audio generation, transcription and translation, file management, fine-tuning, and content moderation.

 **Notice:** This is not an official OpenAI project nor is it affiliated with